Hikers urged to rethink Waitangi plans as storms close in

 MSC and WSNZ urge those in the West Coast, Tasman and South Westland to "postpone planned trips" in light of the severe weather warnings.

-DoC said it was too early to assess the state of the Heaphy Track and was aware of an incident Karamea River area on Wednesday morning, to which Rescue Coordination Centre NZ was alerted.
+DoC said it was too early to assess the state of the Heaphy Track and was aware of an incident Karamea River area on Wednesday morning.

+Maritime New Zealand confirmed that a rescue helicopter was sent to the area to assist a stranded hiker who was flown to Nelson, shortly before midday.

 Coastal tracks, river crossings and tidal swells add to challenging conditions for much of the South Island.